Bone Health for Women: How to Build Stronger Bones

-Once you have established a safe and skill-appropriate strength training regimen, it is valuable to also strengthen your balance and your core to prevent slip, trips, and falls.
+Once you have established a safe and skill-appropriate strength training regimen, it is valuable to also strengthen your balance and build your core to prevent slip, trips, and falls.

 You can do this through specific unilateral balance work.
-That includes work like any single-sided variation of exercise.
+That includes strong work like any single-sided variation of exercise.
 Or, even just standing on one leg and then the other for time.
 And, it includes core training.

 If your skeleton is your structure, your spine is the main support beam.
 Your core – including your abdominals, obliques and back extensors – supports that main support beam.
 A strong and stable core will make all movement more stable as well.
 The reason being, it supports your balance and agility to avoid slips, trips, and falls.